-Posted 1 year ago by Website Administrator / 183 views
+Posted 2 years ago by System Admin / 380 views

 The first presidential nominating event of the 2020 election cycle took place in Iowa on February 3, 2020.
 Both the Democratic and Republican parties held caucuses.
 Given its first-in-the-nation status, Iowa received increased attention from both campaigning candidates and the media.